 Suggested Next Steps

-Borrowers maintaining documentation to demonstrate eligibility, necessity, use, and basis for forgiveness should keep in mind the different sources of statutory and regulatory guidance related to these four areas.
+Borrowers maintaining documentation to demonstrate eligibility, necessity, use, and basis for forgiveness and to support an appeal should keep in mind the different sources of statutory and regulatory guidance related to these four areas.
 For example, Treasury Frequently Asked Questions 17 and 31 remind borrowers that questions related to eligibility and necessity must be addressed based on the “laws, rules, and guidance available at the time of the relevant application.”
 In addition, the Interim Final Rule posted on June 22, 2020 states: “If SBA determines in the course of its review that the borrower was ineligible for the PPP loan based on the provisions of the CARES Act, the SBA rules or guidance available at the time of the borrower’s loan application, or the terms of the borrower’s PPP loan application (for example, because the borrower lacked an adequate basis for the certifications that it made in its PPP loan application), the loan will not be eligible for forgiveness.”
 A borrower planning to use PPP loan proceeds with the intention of later seeking forgiveness must take into account the continually evolving guidance issued by the SBA, the Department of the Treasury, and lenders.

 Schwabe is closely monitoring developments related to the PPP and other legal implications of COVID-19.